PatD123/Crop-Lane-Detect/README.md

 clustering technique as Hough Lines often predicted clusters of lines near the left and right lanes.
 This way, I could cluster but also get rid of rather annoying outliers.
 Herein lies DBSCAN.
 I used DBSCAN midpoint clustering to average lane detections.

+Actually in a Computer Vision class, "Temporal Smoothing" was mentioned and decided to give it a look.
+Idea is that at the start of the algorithm, we keep a line buffer, that keeps track of a window of N past, averaged lines (line calculated from DBSCAN).
+Now, everytime I generate a new average line from DBSCAN, we slide this window (or rather we update this window so still N lines).
+This is done for both the left and right lanes so we keep priors for both.
+To display the detected lines, we take the mean of the slope and intercept of the lines in the buffer, allowing for temporal smoothing.
+Works very well!

 The below video is one of the results that I have achieved, with others located in `/agri_videos`.
 Further, overall pipeline is able to localize camera (where the footage is being taken), allowing a future robot to know it's own position and navigate autonomously.